ya-jo-ko/AI_Set_1/README.md

-# AI Set1, Exercise 6
+# AI Set 1, Exercise 6

 This is an algorithm that uses backtracking to solve cryptarithmetic puzzles.